yaelmndrp/vesperi-linux/README.md

 ### ⚠ This project is more like a hobby
 Don't expect this to be a fully-functional stable Linux distro, this is a school project and we'll be done with it as soon as it works fine.

+### This is empty as f*ck
+Yes, I know, but that emptyness may soon be replaced with the whole freaking Linux source code... maybe.